Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

     delay(500);
   }
   ```
-  _Code segment from the main file, transmits state to Board 2._
+  _Code excerpt. from the main file, transmits state to Board 2.
+Author me._